facebookresearch/habitat-sim/docs/pages/attributesJSON.rst

 "scale"
 	- 3-vector
 	- The default scale to be used for the stage.
+"gravity"
+	- 3-vector
+	- Gravity to use for physical modeling.
 "margin"
 	- double
 	- Distance margin for collision calculations.